huntingphi/advanced-software-dev-notes/ASD_Week_1.md

 - The content that is presented to users as a consequence of using the software
 - The performance, constraints, interfaces and reliability that bound the system

-*Side note: Agent based modelling: Lots of agents in the system, what is the aggregate result of the agents interacting in the system*
+*Side note: Agent based modeling: Lots of agents in the system, what is the aggregate result of the agents interacting in the system*

 ### Defining Scope
 - Two techniques: